Portsmouth police officer finds stolen car with infant inside

 Greenwalt says he radioed to dispatch asking them if the stolen car was a white Kia.
 There was some initial confusion because the father, in a panic, gave the description for a black Lexus, which he normally drives.

-Greenwalt said if he didn’t notice the abandoned car and stop to investigate, the infant would have been in 40 degree temperatures for close to 10 hours.
+Greenwalt said if he hadn’t noticed the abandoned car and stopped to investigate, the infant would have been in 40 degree temperatures for close to 10 hours.

 The infant, white Kia and family were quickly reunited.
 While this story has a happy ending, Greenwalt also wants it to serve as a warning.

-“It probably would have sat there most of the night,” Greenwalt said, “probably half of the day because no one shows up at that particular area and Sunday most of those businesses are closed.”
+“It probably would have sat there most of the night, probably half of the day because no one shows up at that particular area and Sunday most of those businesses are closed,” Greenwalt said.

 Chesapeake Police are still investigating the incident and are searching for a suspect.
 Anyone with information about this incident is asked to call the Crime Line at 1-888-LOCK-U-UP or submit a tip to P3Tips.com or on the P3Tips app.